kjake/docker-netatalk/README.md

 ## Acknowledgments

-Thanks to @rrva for his work updating this image to [Netatalk] version 3.1.8 and slimming down this image for everyone to enjoy.
+- Thanks to [@rrva](https://github.com/rrva) for his work updating this image to [Netatalk] version 3.1.8 and slimming down this image for everyone to enjoy.
+- Thanks to [@cptactionhank](https://hub.docker.com/r/cptactionhank/netatalk/) for putting this together originally.

 ## Contributions